ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 Follow the steps below to define resource functions within this service to provide access to the database.

-1. Remove the generated content of the `service.bal` file.
+1. Remove the generated resource function of the `service.bal` file.

 2. Create the first resource using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) of the VS Code extension, as shown below.